 AER: Annual equivalent rate

 AER stands for Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and compounded once each year.
 As every advertisement for a savings product, which quotes an interest rate, will contain an AER you will be able to compare more easily what return you can expect from your savings over time.

-APR: Annual percentage rate
+APRC: Annual percentage rate of Charge